 After the secret boss fight, Kris has a panic attack about what Spamton said about puppets on strings.
 Ralsei jumps in to comfort Kris, but almost too aggressively, given that Kris is reacting to what is possibly a serious existential danger.
 It’s comfort, but it’s not healthy comfort.

-And then there’s the tea.
+Even the tea is off.
 In Chapter 2, you can get tea items themed after different characters.
 Each character has a different reaction (and recovery amounts) for each flavor of tea.1 Ralsei tea, though, is odd.
 Kris doesn’t react to any tea flavors.
 Noelle says Ralsei flavored tea is an empty cup.
 Ralsei calls it water, i.e. tea brewed without any leaves.

 Speaking of Ralsei, how about that Delta Rune?🔗